-Pages 329-332: Preflighting a document for potential printing problems is essential before handing off an InDesign file for final output.
+Pages 327-330: Preflighting a document for potential printing problems is essential before handing off an InDesign file for final output.
 The Preflight panel lets you perform live preflight throughout the production process rather than waiting until final output is required.
 Preflighting as you work lets you identify and correct potential printing issues as soon as they occur.
-Whether you intend to provide an InDesign file or an exported Adobe PDF (Print) file to a commercial printer or a colleague, preflighting determines whether all files necessary to print the document are available and alerts you if you do something that violates the current preflight settings.
+Whether you intend to provide the file to a commercial printer or a colleague, preflighting determines whether all files necessary to print the document are available and alerts you if you do something that violates the current preflight settings.